seqwalt/LunarLander/README.md

 ## Usage
 To run the code, the three main dependencies `numpy`, `ipopt`, and `pyomo` need to be installed.
 The file `lander_sim.py` can be run in order to solve the optimal control problem, simulate the dynamics and create a movie of the simulation.

-## Examples Videos
+## Examples
-Example of optimal trajectory with path shown:
+- Example of optimal trajectory with path shown.
+- Low gravity example with g = 0.1 m/s^2.
+- A flip can be achieved by setting the initial angle to 2\*pi, and the final angle to 0.

 ![](movies/gifs/show_traj.gif)
-Low gravity example with g = 0.1 m/s^2:

 ![](movies/gifs/low_grav.gif)
-A flip can be achieved by setting the initial angle to 2\*pi, and the final angle to 0:

 ![](movies/gifs/flip.gif)